ben-garcia/orgello/README.md

   - **Router**

-    - if the user isn't logged in, then the only page they can access is the landing page.
+    - if the user isn't logged in, redirect to the 'Login'
-      - landing page should convince the user to sign up.
     - when the user clicks 'Login' it should load the 'Login' component.
       - when the user is logged in they should be redirected to their 'Dashboard'
     - when the user clicks 'Signup' it should load the 'Signup' component.